ml-archive/blog/source/_posts/2018-05-09-Getting-started-with-Vapor-3.md

 - Vapor
 ---

-This blog post has been written by [Siemen Sikkema](https://twitter.com/siemensikkema) and [Steffen D. Sommer](https://twitter.com/steffendsommer).
+This blog post has been written by [Steffen D. Sommer](https://twitter.com/steffendsommer) and [Siemen Sikkema](https://twitter.com/siemensikkema).

 Vapor has been our go-to framework when we develop backend solutions at Nodes since January 2017.
 A lot has happened during the past year, especially when we saw Vapor 2 got released back in May.
 Our overall opinion is that Vapor 2 has been a mature and a fairly feature-rich framework we've enjoyed working with.
 That said, there is still room for improvement and therefore we have been watching the development of Vapor 3 with excitement.